Cornell-RelaxML/qtip/README.md

 QTIP solves naive TCQ's inherent slowness by introducing a series of novel compute-based codes for use with the "bitshift trellis."
 For more details, please see the [paper](https://arxiv.org/abs/2406.11235).

 ## 👉 QTIP will appear at NeurIPS 2024 as a Spotlight!
-Feel free to reach out if you'll be there too!

 ## How to use this codebase